frederic-perez/AmE-dictionary/data/dictionary.md

 __brew__ _n_ :two: __1__ Coffee; occasionally, tea. _This is my kind of brew, hot, black, and arA book containing the hymns, offices, and prayers for the canonical hours.omatic._ __2__ Beer; a can, bottle, or glass of beer. _Hey, give me a cold brew, will ya?_ _They stop in after work for one or more brews._
 __brewpub__ _n_
 __briar__ _n_ :three::hammer: _Briar patch._
-__bric-a-brac__ _n_ :three: Small, usually ornamental objects valued for their antiquity, rarity, originality, or sentimental associations. _Bric-a-brac stores._ _Syn_ knickknackery, whatnot
+__bric-a-brac__ _n_ :four: Small, usually ornamental objects valued for their antiquity, rarity, originality, or sentimental associations. _Bric-a-brac stores._ _Syn_ knickknackery, whatnot
 __brick oven__ _n_ _Brick-oven pizza._
 __brick__ _n_ :two: _basketball_ A badly missed shot in basketball. _He threw up a brick._
 __brick-a-brac__ _n_